CliMA/CloudMicrophysics.jl/docs/src/RosenbrockNumerics.md

 `RosenbrockAverage` is parameterized by three independent option families:

 - **`Jacobian`** — the matrix `J` used in the substep solve.
+  - `DonorJacobian` — the donor-based linearization `M`: each transfer is linearized in its donor species, vapor sources enter as a constant, and rates are floored by `max(q_min, q_donor)`.
+This is the matrix the operational `LinearizedAverage` mode uses.
+  - `CoupledDonorJacobian` — the donor-based matrix with the vapor-competition (Wegener–Bergeron–Findeisen) coupling added.
+The donor-based linearization keeps only donor-species slopes; restoring the dependence of each rate on the shared vapor specific content recovers the cross-species coupling and corrects the sign of the snow-from-cloud-liquid entry.
+The direct condensate dependence of the rates (rain ventilation, the availability terms) is not recovered; use `ExactJacobian` for the full derivative.
   - `ExactJacobian` — the exact tendency derivative, formed with `ForwardDiff`.

 - **`GrowthTreatment`** — how the positive (growth) diagonal of `J` enters the implicit operator.